zeitounator/compose-init-demo/README.md

 What the example basically does is:
 1. spin up a mysql container
-2. spin up an init container which will wait for db to be available (retries in executed bash script), create a db,a table and add some entries (from execusted bash script), then exit
+2. spin up an init container which will wait for db to be available (retries in executed bash script), create a db,a table and add some entries (from executed bash script), then exit
 3. spin up an application container (php/mysqli/apache) *which will only start once the init container has fully done its job* and exists with a RC=0